 Does the SpreadTHAT! work on anything else?

-We have had testimonials of it being perfect for use on icing, garlic butter, ice cream cakes, and more!
-We have also had a report of someone using it to remove ice built up inside freezer walls.
+We have had testimonials of it being perfect for use on icing, garlic butter, ice cream cakes, frozen bagel halves and more!
 If you find another great use for the SpreadTHAT! please let us know!

 Is it dishwasher safe?

 Yes!
 We subjected our prototypes to accelerated weathering and dishwasher tests, and we have been using ours in dishwashers for two and a half years and counting...